Man dies in crash into building

-ARCHDALE — An Archdale man died Wednesday night when his SUV crashed into a business.
+ARCHDALE — An Archdale man died last week when his SUV crashed into a business.

 Richard Scott Bazen, 59, was driving along Cheyenne Drive at 10:45 p.m.
 Wednesday when his Chevrolet Silverado went off the road, flipped and smashed into the lobby of Hafele America Co.